 Keokea

-Keokea is an Upcountry Maui town known for cool hillside scenery, Chinese heritage, Sun Yat-sen Park, coffee, galleries and Kula Highway views.
+Keokea is an Upcountry Maui community along Kula Highway, with cool hillside air, farm country, Sun Yat-sen Park, local coffee and wide Haleakala views.

 Keokea, Maui

-Keokea is a small community on the slopes of Mt.
-Haleakala in upcountry Maui.
+Keokea is a small community on the slopes of Haleakala in Upcountry Maui.
 The town is located along Kula Highway about 21 miles (34 km) southeast of Kahului.
 Keokea is the last outpost along the Kula Highway, which then winds down to the Kipahulu and Hana coastline.
-Located 2,860 feet (872 m) above sea level, Keokoa offers panoramic views of Haleakala.
+Located 2,860 feet (872 m) above sea level, Keokea offers panoramic views of Haleakala.

 There are a few mom-and-pop stores to stock up on supplies.
 Grandma's Coffee House serves fresh baked goods and roasts their own coffee.
 Next to the coffee house is the Keokea Gallery, an art gallery featuring the works of local artists.
 Nearby Ulupalakua Ranch is home to Maui's only commercial winery called Maui Wine.